OrderLab/Atropos/README.md

   - `atropos-postgresql/` - Modified PostgreSQL database with Atropos support
   - `sysbench-atropos/` - Sysbench for performance evaluation

-- `project/atropos-java/` - Java-based implementation and benchmarks (submodule with nested submodules)
+- `project/atropos-java/` - Java-based implementation and benchmarks
-  - `atropos_java_code/` - Java Atropos library (nested submodule)
+  - `atropos_java_code/` - Java Atropos library
-  - `atropos_exp/` - Experimental evaluation code (nested submodule)
+  - `atropos_exp/` - Experimental evaluation code
-  - `elasticsearch/` - Elasticsearch integration and benchmarks (nested submodule)
+  - `elasticsearch/` - Elasticsearch integration and benchmarks
-  - `solr/` - Apache Solr integration and benchmarks (nested submodule)
+  - `solr/` - Apache Solr integration and benchmarks
   - `scripts/` - Utility scripts for experiments and evaluation

 Each component includes its own build instructions and documentation.
 Refer to the individual README files in each directory for specific setup and usage instructions.